Mozu/grunt-mozu-appdev-sync/README.md

 **Required**

 The application key of the application, theme, or extension you are working on in Developer Center.

+#### options.context
+Type: 'Object'
+**Required**

+A context object to use to create a [Mozu Node SDK](https://github.com/mozu/mozu-node-sdk) client.
+It must contain an application key (different from the working key, this key is connected to your developer sync app that you have created and installed), a shared secret, a developer account ID, developer account login credentials, and a URL indicating the Mozu "home pod" environment to connect to.

 #### options.noStoreAuth
 Type: `Boolean`